fleetdm/fleet/handbook/business-operations/README.md

 > Use this spreadsheet as the source of truth.
 Always make changes to it first before adding or removing a recurring expense.
 Only track significant expenses.
 (Other things besides amount can make a payment significant; like it being an individualized expense, for example.)

+To update The Numbers every month:
+- Login to Quickbooks
+- Run the report for "Expenses by Vendor" and set the range date for the previous month.
+- Export the spreadsheet and copy + paste it as a new tab in The Numbers spreadsheet.
+Name this new tab "[Month name] expenses by vendor".
+Add any notes as necessary for changes or abnormal fluxuations to the expenses.
+- In the "Historical expenses" tab, populate the appropriate columns for Brex, bill.com, and SVB (if any) expenses.
+Note any large expenses in the "Bigs spends" column following the format of previous entries.
+- Last step is to calculate the average expenses per month in column F using the new total monthly expense data.

 ## Payroll
 Many of these processes are automated, but it's vital to check Gusto and Plane manually for accuracy.
  - Salaried fleeties are automated in Gusto and Plane.